otherpeopleucsd/honey_daisy/_drafts/daylily.md

 thumb: ''

 ---
-“Fear will be tasted, and goodbyes will be swallowed,
+<center>“Fear will be tasted, and goodbyes will be swallowed,

 Compassion will be forsaken, and hearts will be hollowed,